SPECIAL GUEST: AUTHOR SARA MORGAN

 SPECIAL GUEST: AUTHOR SUE WILLIAM SILVERMAN

-August 10, 2009 at 12:01 am | In Special Guests | 23 CommentsTags: because i remember terrror father I remember you, depth of view, fearless confessions a writer's guide to memoir, horizontal plot, love sick one woman's journey through sexual addiction, memory truths, point of view, sue william silverman, vertical plot, voice of experience, voice of innocence, writing authentically
+August 10, 2009 at 12:01 am | Posted in Special Guests | 23 CommentsTags: because i remember terrror father I remember you, depth of view, fearless confessions a writer's guide to memoir, horizontal plot, love sick one woman's journey through sexual addiction, memory truths, point of view, sue william silverman, vertical plot, voice of experience, voice of innocence, writing authentically

 I’d like to welcome memoir author Sue William Silverman to Annette’s Paper Trail.
 Sue is on a blog tour for her latest book, Fearless Confessions: A Writer’s Guide to Memoir.